Scorpion-la/skillstack-website/VERCEL_ENV_SETUP.md

 2. The build should now succeed and your app will be able to connect to Supabase

+## Important Note

+⚠️ **The application will fail to build if these environment variables are missing.** This is intentional - it ensures configuration errors are caught early during deployment rather than causing cryptic runtime failures.
+Make sure to add both variables before deploying.

 ## Troubleshooting

 - **Build still fails**: Make sure you clicked "Redeploy" after adding variables